sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 ### Upgrading from a random domain to a custom domain name

 All-prequalified leads get a pre-provisioned instance instantly.
 That instance has a random subdomain name (`ghjsdc.sourcegraph.com`) for technical reasons.
-We expect users to want to change that domain to be a vanity domain (`acme-corp.sourcegraph.com`) either when they convery, or earlier (which would be a good sign to start commercial discussions).
+We expect users to want to change that domain to be a vanity domain (`acme-corp.sourcegraph.com`) either when they convert, or earlier (which would be a good sign to start commercial discussions).

 To do so: